NY Writers Coalition Inc. (NYWC) empowers and enriches the lives of

 Participants in our free and low-cost writing workshops in New York City become part of a community of peers, present their work publicly through NYWC’s readings and publications, and connect with broader audiences.
 Our workshops are particularly targeted toward underserved people, including youth, seniors, women, LGBT communities, people with disabilities, people who are incarcerated or have been incarcerated, and others from traditionally silenced groups.

 Writing and sharing their work with others in a safe atmosphere of respect and acceptance, NYWC’s writers discover the power of their own stories, gain confidence and a stronger sense of self, and become part of a creative and socially conscious community.
 We encourage creative writing as a long-term practice in the lives of our constituents, developing an audience and recognition of individuals’ artistic and personal value.
 We believe that everyone has a voice and a story and that the world is a better place when we respect, deeply listen to, and honor all of its citizens.

 NY Writers Coalition’s Workshop Method

-(Click here to read NYWC’s tribute to Pat.)
+Click here to read NYWC's tribute to Pat.

-What happens during a NYWC Workshop?
+What happens during an NYWC workshop?

 Workshop leaders also write as part of the group, providing a model for taking risks and showing vulnerability in a group setting.
 These guidelines ensure that participants feel safe to write and read aloud even the riskiest material.